 Is There an Alternative to PLIF Surgery?

 Absolutely.
 At the Centeno-Schultz Clinic, we believe in a comprehensive approach to the treatment of spinal pain.
 We view and approach the spine as a Functional Spinal Unit.
 This functional unit includes discs, facet joints, ligaments, fascia, and muscles.
 These structures work with one another in a highly specialized and dependent manner.
 Therefore for the very best results, the spine and all its parts need to be evaluated and treated together.
 This novel, comprehensive approach can help you avoid lumbar fusion and its complications.
-Treatment options include PRP and your own bone marrow-derived stem cells.
+Treatment options for back problems include PRP and your own bone marrow-derived stem cells.
 PRP is rich in growth factors which can increase blood flow and healing.
 To better understand how to avoid lumbar fusions by using precisely guided PRP and stem cell injections please click on the video below.

 PLIF surgery stands for Posterior Lumbar Interbody Fusion.
 It is a specific type of lumbar fusion for patients with degenerative disc disease, instability, stenosis, or scoliosis with ongoing pain that has not responded to conservative care.
 The overall success rate is low and a recent high-level study that examined 33 randomized controlled studies found fusion surgery no more effective than nonoperative treatment.
 The complications are extensive and include failed fusion due to nonunion, hardware breaking, and hardware becoming loose.
 Adjacent segment disease and spinal muscle injury are additional complications that arise directly from the fusion itself.
 FSU is a comprehensive approach used at the Centeno-Schultz Clinic that evaluates and treats the spine as a whole.
 Precise injections of platelets and stem cells are an effective, natural alternative to PLIF surgery in those patients with ongoing low back and leg pain.
 PRP and stem cell injections have none of the complications or extensive rehabilitation associated with surgery.